 Predators will use regular pathways in the grass, along fence lines, down the side of the house, near compost and waterways.
 To be most effective place at intervals of no more than 50 meters apart.
 If you don’t have multiple tunnels be selective where you place your tunnel.

 As a general rule the manufacturer suggests 1 night.
 If you don’t get a result, try moving to a different position and leave out for another night.

 When you purchase your tracking card and tunnel it should come with a reference print sheet that shows the foot and body prints left by targeted species.
 Compare the prints from your tracking card with those on the reference sheet to identify what predator has been in your tunnel.
 Be aware that you may have multiple predators roaming around your backyard.

 Now that you know the type of predator you’ve got, do some research to find the trap that best suits your budget and capability.
 Some people are very comfortable handling predators and others are not.
 For that very reason there is a variety of different trap options available on the market today.

 When placing rat traps in urban backyards ensure your trap is placed in a tunnel to protect children and pets/native birds from harm.

-10. Where can I buy a tracking tunnel and pre-inked tracking cards from?
+Where can I buy tracking tunnels and pre-inked tracking cards from?

 There are many retailers and pest control companies who sell predator control equipment.
 Check out our list here.

 Chew cards and tracking cards and tunnels have a common purpose, to identify what type of predator(s) you have and therefore what you will need to start trapping.
 Tracking cards & tunnels are specifically designed for tracking small mammals such as mice, rats and stoats.
 So if you think your problem is with possums, go with chew cards.
-The tracking card and tunnel is also useful once your trapping programme is completed.
+The tracking cards are also useful once your trapping programme is in place.
 By replacing the tracking card and setting again you can detect the presence of lizards, weta and other insects to confirm predators have been removed.